TykTechnologies/demo-slo-prometheus-grafana/README.md

 ## Contribute

+You are welcome to contribute by asking questions in this GitHub project or in the [Tyk Community forum](https://community.tyk.io/).

-## Questions & Feedback
+## Support, questions & feedback

+This is a demo project, using [Tyk Gateway](https://github.com/TykTechnologies/tyk) and [Tyk Pump](https://github.com/TykTechnologies/tyk-pump).

-For question on products, please use [Tyk Community forum](https://community.tyk.io/).
+For question about our products, please use [Tyk Community forum](https://community.tyk.io/).
 Clients can also use support@tyk.io.
 Potential clients and evaluators, please use info@tyk.io.